pdstools.adm.Aggregates¶

 - predictors_overview(model_id: str | None = None, additional_aggregations: list | None = None) polars.DataFrame | None ¶

-None if the required data is not available or encountered to an error.
+Returns None if the required data is not available or an error is encountered.

 Overall ADM models summary.
 Only valid data is included.